blulady/fullstack-knowledge-base/angular/Basics/videos.md

  - have to register the new compoent in the declarations array under AppComponent
  - have to import the file, extension is bundled automatically

+ ## Using Custom Components
+ - add the app-server html selector to the app.component.html